juchiyu/spin_gradients/README.md

 Original SPINS study can be found at **ADD LINK**

-Requirements for the virtual environment for Jupyter can be found at **insert requirements file**
+Requirements for the virtual environment for Jupyter can be found at nilearn_brainspace_requirements.txt

 Software used for this project includes Jupyter notebook and RStudio.
 Brainspace packages were installed to the python environment to facilitate gradient creation.